 The reason?
 Growth, while welcome for most companies, almost always comes with its own problems.
-The sole fact that the company doubled in size would have been enough to usher in a period of revolution, as per Larry E. Greiner’s model of how organizations develop.
+The sole fact that the company doubled in size would have been enough to usher in a period of turmoil and change, or “revolution”, as per Larry E. Greiner’s model of how organizations develop.

 According to Greiner, when a company increases its headcount and sales volume, new management issues arise.
 “Problems of coordination and communication magnify, new functions emerge, levels in the management hierarchy multiply, and jobs become more interrelated,” he says.

-To tackle these issues, companies need to upgrade their management style just like they like they would old machinery or outdated information technology.
+To tackle these issues, companies need to upgrade their management style just like they would their old machinery or outdated information technology.

 Upgrading management practices is key to growth

-There is no doubt that Zoom upgraded its management practices.
-It was the only way the company could grow.
+There is no doubt that Zoom did just that.
+It was the only way it could grow.